kinow/autosubmit/CONTRIBUTING.md

 # $ sudo setfacl --remove user:$USER /var/run/docker.sock
 ```

-For the Slurm tests (pytest marker `slurm`) you will need the Slurm container
-built and running locally.
-Below is the step-by-step on how to run locally
+You can follow the steps below if you would like to have a Slurm container
+locally for the tests marked with `slurm`.
+This step is optional as each test
+launches the container in an isolated manner.

 ```bash
 $ docker pull autosubmit/slurm-openssh-container:25-05-0-1